raul23/ebook-classifier-training/README.rst

 - In the `first dataset (7MB) <#small-dataset-129-documents-with-3-categories>`_, the ebooks are simply divided into three large
   categories: *computer science*, *mathematics* and *physics*.
-- The `second dataset (17MB) <#medium-size-dataset-202-documents-with-10-categories>`_ focuses on *computer science* ebooks but this broad category is divided into multiple classes (10) in order to test how well the classifiers can differentiate *computer science* ebooks.
+- The `second dataset (17MB) <#medium-size-dataset-202-documents-with-10-categories>`_ focuses on *computer science* ebooks but this broad category is divided into multiple subcategories (10) in order to test how well the classifiers can differentiate *computer science* ebooks.
 - The `third dataset (74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two categories (mathematics and physics) and includes more categories from *computer science*.
 A total of 43 categories